Eton College Chapel: Founder

 Henry VI attached the greatest importance to the religious aspects of his new foundation and he planned that the services would be conducted on a magnificent scale by providing an establishment of 10 fellow priests, 10 chaplains, 10 clerks and 16 choristers.
-There were to be 14 services a day plus prayers that were said.
+There were to be 14 services a day, plus prayers that were said.
 There would also be masses offered for the Founder's parents and after his death for the Founder instead.
 This last custom is consistent with the Catholic practice of praying for a dead person's soul in order to hasten its progress from Purgatory to Paradise.

 This was befitting for a church that was to become a great place of pilgrimage in Europe: for about a decade pilgrims attracted by the relics and the available Indulgences flocked to Eton on the Feast of the Assumption in August, when there was a fair lasting six days on the fields.

 For around forty years before the chapel was completed, services were held in the parish church, which was dedicated to the Assumption of the Virgin.
-In the 1460s the annual influx of pilgrims died out, and the large establishment of clergy was permanently reduced in size.
+In the 1460s, the annual influx of pilgrims died out, and the large establishment of clergy was permanently reduced in size.

 The chapel services remain a key part of the life of the college: boys attend Chapel once on Sundays in addition to compulsory services three or four days a week, and the numerous optional services that take place out of school hours.

 A second chapel, Lower Chapel, was built in 1890 to accommodate the growing number of boys at the school.

 The choir

-The chapel choir is made up of boys from the school, and is directed by the Precentor and Director of Music, Tim Johnson.
-Up to 75% of the choir are former members of various cathedral and collegiate choirs, and many have been admitted under the school's Music Scholarship scheme.
+The chapel choir is made up of boys from the school.
+The Precentor and Director of Music is Tim Johnson.
+Up to 75% of the choir are former members of various cathedral and collegiate choirs and many have been admitted under the school's Music Scholarship scheme.
 Many continue their singing careers as choral scholars at Oxford or Cambridge.
 Formerly there was a "professional" choir whose trebles attended the Choir School.

 The choir sings at three or four compulsory services a week: recent cuts in the services mean that the choir only sings on Fridays, Saturdays and Sundays.
 There are a number of other services that are optional.